ChuckNomis/jeen-assignment-NadavSimon/README.md

 # 🤖 AI Multi-Search Assistant

-A powerful AI assistant with RAG (Retrieval-Augmented Generation) capabilities and a modern ChatGPT-like interface.
-Uses ChromaDB vector database for document search, PostgreSQL for user data, and intelligently chooses between document search, database queries, or direct AI responses.
+A powerful AI assistant with RAG (Retrieval-Augmented Generation) capabilities, **conversation memory**, and a modern ChatGPT-like interface.
+Uses ChromaDB vector database for document search, PostgreSQL for user data, and intelligently chooses between document search, database queries, or direct AI responses. **Now with multiturn conversation support** - the assistant remembers your conversation history!

 ## 🚀 Quick Setup